NaveensaikumarDukka/The-AI-Engineer-Challenge/README.md

 </p>

-## <h1 align="center" id="heading"> 👋 Welcome to the AI Engineer Challenge</h1>
+## <h1 align="center" id="heading"> 👋 Welcome to the Wealth Management Assistant</h1>

-## 🤖 Your First Vibe Coding LLM Application
+## 🤖 AI-Powered Document Analysis for Financial Advisors

 > If you are a novice, and need a bit more help to get your dev environment off the ground, check out this [Setup Guide](docs/GIT_SETUP.md).
 This guide will walk you through the 'git' setup you need to get started.

 > For additional context on LLM development environments and API key setup, you can also check out our [Interactive Dev Environment for LLM Development](https://github.com/AI-Maker-Space/Interactive-Dev-Environment-for-AI-Engineers).

-In this repository, we'll walk you through the steps to create a LLM (Large Language Model) powered application with a vibe-coded frontend!
+In this repository, we'll walk you through the steps to create a LLM (Large Language Model) powered wealth management application with document RAG capabilities for financial advisors!

 Are you ready?
 Let's get started!